-Jordan Strauss is a managing director in the Business Intelligence and Investigations practice of Kroll, and a Kroll Institute Fellow, based in the Philadelphia office.
+Jordan Strauss is a managing director in the Forensic Investigations and Intelligence practice of Kroll, and a Kroll Institute Fellow, based in the Philadelphia office.
 Often working for boards of directors, CEOs and general counsel, his focus is on existential problems, and helping his clients prevent and address threats to their competitiveness, security and prosperity.

 A former White House and U.S. Department of Justice (DOJ) official, and a former federal prosecutor and trial attorney, Jordan often works with clients experiencing serious threats, false accusations of misconduct, or known problems that require a remedy.
 He advises on the most sensitive issues that organizations and people may face.
 His clients include large financial institutions, technology companies, manufacturing companies, large and small non-profit organizations, educational institutions, law firms, and defense and technology firms.
 Jordan is accustomed to late-night and weekend emergencies and is on speed dial for several law firms and organizations.